 There are two main approaches to outlining: the sentence outline, which uses full sentences, and the outline, which uses short phrases.
 Both methods have their advantages, so choose the one that works best for you and maintain consistency throughout your essay.

-To create a basic outline, follow these steps from our college essay writing service:
+To create a basic outline, follow these steps from our college paper help service:

 Sociology Paper Stressing You Out?